dolthub/go-mysql-server/README.md

   corruption in indexes.
 - `sql.Index` interface, returned by your driver when an index is loaded or created.
-  - Your `sql.Index` may optionally implement the `sql.AscendIndex`
-    and/or `sql.DescendIndex` interfaces, if you want to support more comparison operators like `>`, `<`, `>=`, `<=` or `BETWEEN`.
-- `sql.IndexLookup` interface, returned by your index in any of the implemented operations to get a subset of the indexed values.
-  - Your `sql.IndexLookup` may optionally implement the `sql.Mergeable` and `sql.SetOperations` interfaces if you want to support set operations to merge your index lookups.
 - `sql.IndexValueIter` interface, which will be returned by your `sql.IndexLookup` and should return the values of the index.
-- Don't forget to register the index driver in your `sql.Catalog` using `catalog.RegisterIndexDriver(mydriver)` to be able to use it.
+- Don't forget to register the index driver in your `sql.Context` using `context.RegisterIndexDriver(mydriver)` to be able to use it.

 To create indexes using your custom index driver you need to use extension syntax `USING driverid` on the index creation statement.
 For